HOME

 minefumi

 Thank you for your super fast edition.
-I am happy to learn it’s better to say “ administration fee.”
+I am happy to learn the present tense is better in the last sentence like “ When snow falls on the remaining…”

 ★★★★★